sr-gi/bolt13/13-watchtowers.md

 The client:

-- MUST set `public_key` to the public key he wants to register.
+- MUST set `public_key` to the public key he wants to register or top up.
-- MUST set `appointment_slots` to the maximum number of appointments he is requesting.
+- MUST set `appointment_slots` to the appointment slots he is requesting.
 - MUST set `subscription_period` to the number of blocks he is asking the tower to watch for channel breaches.

 Upon receiving a `register_top_up` message, the server: